 If you get the custom binary blocked by FRP lock issue on your Samsung phone or other Android devices, it will be probably difficult to use it normally.
 To assist you in resolving this problem, we will show you several proven methods you can use when you blocked by FRP lock.
 Supports all Android devices, including Samsung series.

 Face custom binary blocked by FRP lock problem?
 DroidKit enables you to remove the FRP lock/Google account with simple clicks, so you can fix this issue easily.
-Covers all Samsung galaxy series, like Samsung S7/J5, etc.
+Covers all Samsung galaxy series, like Samsung S7/J5, etc. And it also supports all Xiaomi, Redmi, POCO, and Oppo devices.

 When you get the messages custom binary blocked by FRP/FAP lock on your Samsung screen, you will be unable to boot your phone normally.
 Usually, this issue happens when you’re trying to flash Samsung firmware but get the unauthorized binary file.
 What can I do if my phone blocked the screen and says “custom binary blocked by FRP lock”?